Malaysia prosecutor says right to clear 1MDB over central bank report

 However Apandi said that at no point in time had the central bank tried to stop 1MDB’s overseas transactions, nor had it required the fund to provide details of account numbers it was sending money to or to outline the manner in which the funds would be channeled.

-“Since there is no requirement, the omission on 1MDB’s officials’ part to disclose is not an offense,” said Apandi during a press briefing on Tuesday.
+“Since there is no requirement, the omission on 1MDB’s officials’ part to disclose is not an offence,” said Apandi during a press briefing on Tuesday.

 The central bank has also asked 1MDB to repatriate $1.83 billion back into Malaysia, however the fund has said the sum has been spent or ear-marked for debt settlement arrangements.